mzivic7/endcord/configuration.md

     Allow `[your_username] is typing...` to be sent.
 - `desktop_notifications = True`
     Allow sending desktop notifications when user is pinged/mentioned.
+- `notification_in_active = True`
+    Allow sending desktop notifications for mentions even in active channel.
 - `linux_notification_sound = "message"`
     Sound played when notification is displayed.
 Linux only.
 Set to None to disable.
 Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
 - `ack_throttling = 5`